chrisreddy1/NIST-Assessment/README.md

 Detection and Response:

-• Invest in a SIEM solu1on.
+• Invest in a SIEM solution.
 This could be using a Managed Security Service Provider (MSSP) or in house.
 Detecting cybersecurity incidents is a priority.

 • Create an enterprise-wide cybersecurity incident response plan and at least 5 cybersecurity incident response plans for the most common attack types.